poloarol/bioinformatics-algorithms/README.md

-# rosalind2k22
+# Bioinformatics Algorithms

-Solutions to Rosalind (https://rosalind.info/problems/locations/) problems.
+Solutions to Rosalind problems: https://rosalind.info/problems/locations/

 What is present: